smartcontractkit/chainlink-starknet/packages-ts/starknet-gauntlet/README.md

 ## Funding your Wallet

 If you're using testnet, you can fund your wallet using a Starknet faucet - a popular option is [this](https://starknet-faucet.vercel.app/) one.
-You can also reach out on Slack to have the team send some funds directly to your account.
+You can also reach out on Slack (#team-blockchain-integrations) to have the team send some funds directly to your account.

 If you're using mainnet, please reach out on Slack for help funding your account.